membrane-io/docs/src/content/docs/features/dependencies.md

 title: Program Dependencies
 ---

 Like other JavaScript runtimes, you can install a dependency from NPM via `npm`, `yarn`, etc and directly import that dependency in your program.
+That's not the only way to share code though!

 <!-- TODO: ## Add an NPM Dependency -->